TTOEKS/AES-Project/README.md

 # AES-Project
-This project is my graduation class work
+This project is my graduation class work / Update 2020.06.07

 I want make encrypted storage that anyone who not access can't read even admin
 And i should consider how can i save encrypted file name and send search query (EDB Keyword Search)